-New hope for dementia sufferersFebruary 8th, 2013 in Alzheimer's disease & dementia /
+New hope for dementia sufferersFebruary 8, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—Research that aims to rid dementia sufferers' brains of toxins could lead to a new treatment that reverses the symptoms of Alzheimer's disease in the future.

 Researchers are investigating new ways to treat Alzheimer's by targeting the blood-brain barrier, which acts as a door to the brain, and is responsible for pumping toxins in the blood away from the brain.

 Dr Joseph Nicolazzo, from the Monash Institute of Pharmaceutical Sciences, in collaboration with the University of Washington, is examining pumps at the blood-brain barrier that are known to become dysfunctional in Alzheimer's patients.

 This diminished pumping action is believed to result in a build-up of the toxin amyloid in the brain, killing nerve cells and leading to memory loss associated with Alzheimer's.

 The researchers are investigating how to get the pumps working again, to safely filter toxins out of the brain.